Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/1-sign-in-aspnet-core-mvc/README.md

 1. Open the `appsettings.json` file.
 1. Find the placeholder `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-aspnet-webapp` app copied from the Azure portal.
 1. Find the placeholder `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
 For instance, if your tenant primary domain is *contoso.onmicrosoft.com*, use *contoso*.
-1. Find the placeholder `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `ciam-aspnet-webapp` copied from the Azure portal.

 ### Step 4: Running the sample